-The bank's gross Loans to due to customers ratio was 101.2% as of June 2020.
-However this ratio declines materially when including in "due to customers" the negotiable certificates of deposits raised from institutional investors.
+FNB Namibia's ratio of liquid banking assets to tangible banking assets stood at 25.5% (29.9% as of June 2020).
+The bank's gross loans to deposit ratio was 105% as of June 2021.
+However this ratio declines materially when including in "deposits" the negotiable certificates of deposits raised from institutional investors.
 Such deposits have historically been stable in the Namibian market.